 He will make your innocence radiate like the dawn, and the justice of your cause will shine like the noonday sun.
 (Psalms 37:6 NLT)

-We often worry about our reputation more than we should, rather than being concerned with a clean conscience which produces godly character.
+We often worry about our reputation more than we should, rather than being concerned with a clean conscience that produces godly character.

-It seems pretty easy to get these virtues mixed-up.
+It seems pretty easy to get these virtues mixed up.
 How do we ensure we get these in proper order?
 By dwelling first on a clear conscience before God.
-If we do, godly character will follow, and among those who matter, reputation will fall into place.
+If we do, a godly character will follow, and among those who matter, reputation will fall into place.
 Who matters?
 God and those who think and act like him.
-Denying our conscience to prop up our reputation, is like a dog chasing it’s tall.
+Denying our conscience to prop up our reputation, is like a dog chasing its tall.

 Image used with permission by Microsoft.

 Ken Barnes the author of “The Chicken Farm and Other Sacred Places” YWAM Publishing